Sheila Dowling: Early career

-Sheila Dowling was born Sheila Bowen around 1896.
-She worked as a stenographer in Dáil courts in north Dublin city during the War of Independence, working for the republican solicitor Michael Noyk.
+Dowling was born Sheila Bowen around 1896.
+She worked as a stenographer in the Dáil courts in north Dublin city during the War of Independence, working for the republican solicitor Michael Noyk.
 During a raid on an IRA depot in Blackhall Place, Dowling was arrested and taken to Dublin Castle.
 She successfully disposed of important papers by eating them.
 She was opposed to the Anglo-Irish Treaty, and was arrested leaving Dublin on her way to speak in Glasgow for Sinn Féin during the Civil War.
 Dowling was one of the group of 81 republican women prisoners in Kilmainham Gaol who resisted their transfer to the North Dublin Union as they did not want to be separated from two of their colleagues who were on hunger strike.
 The group was forcibly moved with marked violence by male prison officers in May 1923.
 She was on the executive of Cumann na mBan by the late 1920s.
-Dowling was active in the labour movement, working as the personal secretary to the general secretary of the Irish Transport and General Workers' Union, William O'Brien, working as an organiser for the Irish Women Workers' Union (IWWU), representing the Union on the Dublin trades' council and representing Irish Trade Union Congress the at the international labour conferences in Prague and Geneva.
+Dowling was active in the labour movement, working as the personal secretary to the general secretary of the Irish Transport and General Workers' Union, William O'Brien, working as an organiser for the Irish Women Workers' Union (IWWU), representing the Union on the Dublin trades' council and representing the Irish Trade Union Congress at the international labour conferences in Prague and Geneva.
 Around 1930, she married Frank Dowling.
 He later worked as the manager of Dublin's Metropole cinema.
 They had one daughter.